LOLO-MKHWANAZI/World-Happiness-Report-Data-Analysis-2019-/README.md

 **Observations:**

 - The box plot is useful for understanding the spread and distribution of happiness scores within different regions, highlighting both the consistency and variability of well-being across the world.

+## Summary

+The visualizations collectively provide a comprehensive view of the global distribution of happiness in 2019.
+The map reveals geographic trends in happiness scores across countries, highlighting areas of both high and low well-being.
+The bar chart allows for a detailed comparison of happiness levels among individual countries, showcasing significant disparities.
+The box plot offers insights into the regional distributions and variability of happiness scores, illustrating how well-being differs across regions.

+Together, these visualizations reveal substantial global disparities in happiness, with certain regions consistently ranking higher or lower in terms of overall well-being.
+The findings suggest that while wealth is a significant contributor to happiness, it is not the only factor.
+Other elements, such as social support, freedom, and life expectancy, also play crucial roles in shaping happiness levels across the world.